manherna/test-vcluster-gitops/README.md

 # test-vcluster-gitops
-Testing vcluster provisioning with argocd
+Testing vcluster provisioning with argocd.
+The goal is to provision several vclusters depending of PullRequests